-Insulin Potentiation Therapy (IPT)
+Insulin Potentiation Therapy (IPT) for cancer

 What is Insulin Potentiation Therapy (IPT)?